Man with a beard wearing a gray suit and white tie standing outdoors with a green, blurred background.

 My research critically examines how power and ideology operate through sport and sports media.
 With theoretical and methodological diversity, my interdisciplinary research agenda aims to articulate the linkages between sport, race, media, activism, and social movements.
 The common thread of my work is exploring the question of what sport can tell us about ‘everything else.’

-My previous research has been published in Media, Culture, and Society; Communication and Sport; Journal of Sport and Social Issues; International Journal of the History of Sport; and more.
+My work has been published in Media, Culture, and Society; Communication and Sport; Journal of Sport and Social Issues; International Journal of Sports Communication; International Journal of the History of Sport; Annals of Leisure Research; Sport, Education, and Society; and more.
 I have also begun numerous research projects exploring how – and with what effects – sport and sports media has adapted to the attention economy.

 About Me